-This summer I took on the challenge of a backyard garden – what I affectionately (and generously) refer to as my farm.
-This has been a long-time goal and I am proud that I made the effort.
+This summer I took on the challenge, once again, of a backyard garden – what I affectionately (and generously) refer to as my farm.
+This year was trickier than in the past as we moved into a new house mid-June and even with the challenges, I am proud that I made the effort.
 Caring for plants does not come naturally to me, but I really, really, want to be one of those people for whom it does.
-And here is the first lesson of Home gardening – you can really, really want whatever the heck you want, but wanting to be/have/grow something is worlds apart from it actually happening.
+And here is the first lesson of home gardening – you can really, really want whatever the heck you want, but wanting to be/have/grow something is worlds apart from it actually happening.
 Though my goal was to grow a boatload of my own food, what I actually got most out of my home garden this summer were lessons on living my life.
 Accepting that fact may have been the biggest gardening challenge of all.

 How to create a home garden Step 1: PLAN IT OUT